-28 Travelling, meal, motor vehicle and other allowances
+28 Traveling, meal, motor vehicle and other allowances

 - (a) A worker will be required by the Committee of Management to use their own vehicle for work only if the vehicle is comprehensively insured and the worker provides proof of this insurance.
-For such use the worker is entitled to a per kilometre allowance at the rate set out in the Australian Tax Office Schedules relevant to motor vehicle expenses as published annually. - (b) If a worker is required by the Committee of Management to use their own vehicle for work and has an accident the Committee of Management will cover the cost of any basic excess, including any age excess and inexperienced driver excess. - (c) The Centre will reimburse all reasonable expenses, including telephone calls and travel expenses, incurred by a worker in the course of carrying out their work, provided that proof of expenses is submitted. - (d) The Centre will meet the cost of a taxi or other secure transport from work to home where a worker is required to finish work after 7pm and the worker's usual means of transport is not a safe alternative. - (e) A worker required to stay away from home overnight due to work commitments will be entitled to meal and accommodation allowances at the rates set out in Tables 2 (a) & 2 (b) (except where accommodation and/or food has been paid by the Centre, eg as part of conference registration costs). - (f) A worker required by the Committee of Management to work overtime beyond 7pm or for more than 4 hours on a weekend will be entitled to a meal allowance at the rate set in Table 2 (a).
-This allowance is not available if a meal is provided. - (g) The value of the allowances set out in Tables 2 (a) and 2 (b) will be adjusted annually as per the Australian Tax Office published schedules.
+For such use the worker is entitled to a per kilometre allowance at the rate set out in the Australian Tax Office Schedules relevant to motor vehicle expenses as published annually and set out in Table 3 (d). - (b) If a worker is required by the Committee of Management to use their own vehicle for work and has an accident the Committee of Management will cover the cost of any basic excess, including any age excess and inexperienced driver excess. - (c) The Centre will reimburse all reasonable expenses, including telephone calls and travel expenses, incurred by a worker in the course of carrying out their work, provided that proof of expenses is submitted. - (d) The Centre will meet the cost of a taxi or other secure transport from work to home where a worker is required to finish work after 7pm and the worker's usual means of transport is not a safe alternative. - (e) A worker required to stay away from home overnight due to work commitments will be entitled to reasonable Overnight Travel Meal and Accommodation Allowances at the rates set out in Tables 3 (a) & 3 (b) (except where accommodation and/or food has been paid by the Centre, eg as part of conference registration costs). - (f) A worker required by the Committee of Management to work overtime beyond 7pm or for more than 4 hours on a weekend will be entitled to a reasonable Overtime Meal Allowance at the rate set in Table 3 (c).
+This allowance is not available if a meal is provided. - (g) The value of the allowances set out in Tables 3 (a), 3 (b), 3 (c) and 3(d) will be adjusted annually as per the Australian Tax Office published schedules.